05bit/brillixy/README.rst

     * inlines
     * history page (old design)

 Actually, this is warning for earliest adopters, as we're planning to implement it in about a week or two.
-We're starting with minimal set of features to get faster feedback.
+We're starting with minimal set of features to get early feedback.

 Installation
 ============